-The houses in Zakopane and Rabka were almost ready. … When we collected the documentation of the 170 Dluga [Street] children, we realized that in actual fact, these were almost all of the Jewish children who had survived out of the hundreds of thousands of Jews in that area.
+The houses in Zakopane and Rabka were almost ready… When we collected the documentation of the 170 children from Dluga [Street] 38. we realized that in actual fact, these were almost all of the Jewish children who had survived out of the hundreds of thousands of Jews in that area.
 One hundred children from this incredible treasure trove were entrusted to me.

-Lena Küchler née Holzer was born in 1910 in Wieliczka, Poland.
-She studied psychology and pedagogy at Krakow University, was a teacher at the Jewish high school in Bielsko, and taught at a teachers' training college.
-When the war broke out, her husband Albert escaped to Lwow, and Lena returned to the town of her birth to stay with her father, who was not strong enough to flee.
-She eventually joined her husband in Lwow, and they had a daughter, Mira, who died in infancy, after which Lena returned to Wieliczka.
+Lena Küchler was born in 1910 in Wieliczka, Poland.
+She studied psychology and pedagogy at Krakow University, was a teacher at the Jewish elementary school in Bielsko, and taught at a teachers' training college.
+When the war broke out, her husband Alfred escaped to Lwów, and Lena returned to the town of her birth to stay with her father, who was not strong enough to flee.
+She eventually joined her husband in Lwów (Lviv), and they had a daughter, Mira, who died in infancy.
+After Mira's death, Lena returned to Wieliczka.
 In August 1942, when thousands of Jews were deported to Belzec, she escaped and reached Warsaw, where she lived under an assumed identity.
-Working for the underground, she smuggled babies out of the ghetto and brought them to monasteries and convents.
-On one such occasion, her Jewish identity was discovered, but she managed to escape, and made her way to the village of Olhobek in eastern Poland.
-While in the village, she worked as a nanny to two girls, and established a school for the local children.
-She stayed in Olhobek until the liberation.
+She was active in the resistance, her missions including smuggling a baby out of the ghetto and bringing him to a convent.
+On such occasion, her Jewish identity was discovered, but she managed to escape, and made her way to the village of Janówek in eastern Poland.
+While in the village, she worked as a nanny to two girls.
+She stayed in Janówek until the liberation.

-In the summer of 1945, Lena travelled to the offices of the Jewish Committee at 38 Dluga Street in Krakow in order to search for information about her relatives.
+In the spring of 1945, Lena came to the offices of the Jewish Committee at 38 Dluga Street in Krakow in order to search for information about her relatives.
 In one of the rooms she saw dozens of Jewish children, some of them very young, in a very poor physical and emotional state, and made up her mind to help them.
-She organized the establishment of children's homes in Rabka and Zakopane for approximately 120 children, most of them orphans.
+She joined the Jewish Committee in organizing and establishing of children's homes in Rabka and Zakopane for approximately 120 children, most of them orphans.
 With the help of the staff she recruited and directed, the children were cared for, and slowly recuperated.